Codecademy/docs/content/sql/concepts/operators/terms/like/like.md

 ---
-Title: 'LIKE'
+Title: "LIKE"
-Description: 'Returns `TRUE` if its first text argument matches the wildcard pattern in its second argument.'
+Description: "Returns `TRUE` if its first text argument matches the wildcard pattern in its second argument."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Operators'
+  - "Operators"
-  - 'Database'
+  - "Database"
-  - 'Queries'
+  - "Queries"
-  - 'SQLite'
+  - "SQLite"
-  - 'MySQL'
+  - "MySQL"
-  - 'PostgreSQL'
+  - "PostgreSQL"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
-  - 'paths/design-databases-with-postgresql'
+  - "paths/design-databases-with-postgresql"
 ---

 The **`LIKE`** operator returns `TRUE` if its first text argument matches the [wildcard](https://www.codecademy.com/resources/docs/sql/wildcards) pattern in its second argument.